analogrithems/qdrant-cli/README.md

 # qdrantCLI

 This is a cli client for qdrant.
 It's designed to be a simple script that allows formatting output in json of yaml.
+It's a work in progress so I wouldn't use this on a production system if you do not know what you are doing.
+Data loss will probably happen if you do not know what you are doing.

 ## Requirements